KelinLyu/KGLEngine/README.md

 float acceleration = engine->input->engineSetScrollWheelEvent();
 ```
 These are all the interactions that have been implemented. **The interaction logic should only be implemented inside the if statement in the while loop.**

+# More About the Engine

+# Set up a Camera and Render Some Stuff